Mark Valenti: Books

-In 1995, Valenti published "The Wonderful Wisdom of Oz - A Stupendous Compendium of Adages, Aphorisms and Axioms," a collection of curated quotes derived from the work of Oz author L. Frank Baum.
-His next book was "The Hannibal Twist" featuring a now-adult Tom Sawyer and Huck Finn in their continuing adventures.
-In 2004, he wrote Mannheim Steamroller's "The Christmas Angel," a novelization of the NBC Christmas special of the same name.
-2010 saw the publication of the coming-of-age dark comedy, "Last Night at the Monarch Motel," which was optioned by a film production company.
+In 1995, Valenti published The Wonderful Wisdom of Oz - A Stupendous Compendium of Adages, Aphorisms and Axioms, a collection of curated quotes derived from the work of Oz author L. Frank Baum.
+His next book, The Hannibal Twist, featured a now-adult Tom Sawyer and Huck Finn in their continuing adventures.
+In 2004, he wrote Mannheim Steamroller's The Christmas Angel, a novelization of the NBC Christmas special of the same name.
+2010 saw the publication of the coming-of-age dark comedy Last Night at the Monarch Motel, which was optioned by a film production company.

-In 2018, Valenti wrote the YA novel trilogy, "The Wolf and the Warlander," published by Chip Davis' American Gramophone.
-It captures the incredible adventures of two unlikely friends – Seti the wolf and Ghost the Warlander horse.
-Brought together by unusual circumstances, these natural enemies grow up alongside one another, facing the challenges that arise from their opposing instincts.
-Somehow, through the hardships of life in the wild and vicious attacks by predators, they forge an unforgettable, inspirational alliance.
+In 2018, Valenti wrote the YA novel trilogy The Wolf and the Warlander, published by Chip Davis' American Gramaphone.

 Charitable works

-In 1992, Valenti and his wife Kristen created a fundraiser, "Heart of the Matter," held at Pasadena's Ambassador Auditorium, for their friend Barbie York, then-wife of acclaimed classical guitarist Andrew York.
+In 1992, Valenti and his wife Kristen created a fundraiser, Heart of the Matter, held at Pasadena's Ambassador Auditorium, for their friend Barbie York, then-wife of acclaimed classical guitarist Andrew York.
 Barbie had suffered a severe head injury in an automobile accident, sending her into a months-long coma.
-The concert they produced was a once-in-a-lifetime gathering of the classical guitar world's greatest players, among them Christopher Parkening, the LA Guitar Quartet, Leona Boyd and The Romeros.
+The concert they produced was a once-in-a-lifetime gathering of the classical guitar world's greatest players, among them Christopher Parkening, the LA Guitar Quartet, Liona Boyd and The Romeros.
 The concert netted $25,000 in one night.

-In 2016, Valenti's friend and colleague Stefan Karl, who played the villain Robbie Rotten on LazyTown, was diagnosed with Cholangiocarcinoma.
-Stefan was forced to cancel all work-related activities during his treatment, so Valenti created at GoFundMe campaign which eventually raised nearly $170,000.
-Valenti also engineered an AMA on Reddit, featuring Stefan - with the help of his wife Steinunn Olina - which led to a live YouTube event in December of that year.
-The video featured Stefan and others singing "We Are Number One," the song (written by composer Mani Svavarsson) that had become a worldwide meme.
-The video has subsequently been seen millions of times, and Stefan's YouTube channel has generated more than a million subscribers.
+In 2016, Valenti's friend and colleague Stefan Karl, who played the villain Robbie Rotten on LazyTown, was diagnosed with cholangiocarcinoma.
+Karl was forced to cancel all work-related activities during his treatment, so Valenti created a GoFundMe campaign which raised nearly $170,000.
+Valenti also engineered an AMA on Reddit, featuring Karl - with the help of his wife Steinunn Olina - which led to a live YouTube event that December.
+The video featured Karl and others singing "We Are Number One", the song (written by composer Mani Svavarsson) that had become a worldwide meme.
+The video has subsequently been seen millions of times, and Karl's YouTube channel has generated more than a million subscribers.

 Credits

 Professional affiliations

-Mark Valenti is a member of The Writers Guild of America and The Academy of Television Arts & Sciences.
+Valenti is a member of the Writers Guild of America and The Academy of Television Arts & Sciences.